DNA can it help me find my family?

 Meanwhile I have been reading: Beginner’s Guide to Genetic Genealogy by Kelly Wheaton.
 It is free and online.
 It is short lessons with links to explore.
 I am reading it and will probably reread it till it sinks in.
 She has done a good job.

 Recently I have started to read the book: The Family Tree Guide to DNA Testing and Genetic Genealogy, by Blaine T. Bettinger.
 It is very good.
 It costs $29.95 but maybe you can find a good deal online.
+Mr. Bettinger states that you have a genealogy tree which is the one you do all the research on and then you have a DNA tree and that is because of how DNA is passed from one generation to another.
+It is quite fascinating.

 In 2013 I had taken an DNA test through 23&Me.